9th West Virginia Infantry Regiment: Organization

 The 9th West Virginia Infantry Regiment was organized at Guyandotte, in western Virginia between November 28, 1861, and April 30, 1862.
 Its major was congressman Kellian Whaley.

 In April 1862, two periods of recruitments were made with the earlier at Cottageville.
 About two weeks later, Company K was recruited from those who worked the riverboats and repair out of Kanawha Harbor and the other landings.
-These were often detailed on board to protect the packetboats and river crossings.
+These were often detailed on board to protect the packet boats and river crossings.
 They were recruited by Col. Kellian Whaley and Lt.
 Col. William C. Starr.
-Starr was the General Manager of the Hartford Salt Works and familiar with the river logistics workers.
+Starr was the General Manager of the Hartford Salt Works and was familiar with the river logistics workers.
 Kellian Whaley, of the timber business, was also familiar with the riverboat repairmen in supplying material and wood fuel to the steamboat business.
 Elements of the 9th WVIR and 8th WVIR were stationed at Point Pleasant, W. Va., District of the Kanawha, W. Va., Dept. of the Ohio, October, 1862 to March, 1863.
 Theodore Lang writes, "The regiment was composed largely of refugees, who, having been driven from home, were fighting with a desperation that was not excelled by any troops in any army."
 Joe Geiger (Vol 54 1995:28-41) writes of 1861, "July 13, however, the Second Kentucky moved into the Kanawha Valley and civil chaos in the county resumed unchecked."

 This organizing Union infantry was recruited from the counties along the Ohio, Kanawha and Little Kanawha rivers and their tributaries.
 During this recruiting phase, it was first attached to the District of the Kanawha, West Virginia, to May, 1862.
 It was transferred to the 4th Brigade, Kanawha Division, West Virginia, to September, 1862.
 Next, it was reassigned to the District of the Kanawha, West Virginia, Dept. of the Ohio, to January, 1863.
 The 9th was assigned to Milroy's Command, Winchester, Va., 8th Army Corps, Middle Department, to February, 1863.
 Its following command was under the 2nd Brigade, 2nd Division, 8th Army Corps, to June, 1863.
 After this, the 9th was assigned to its home region to the 1st Brigade, Scammon's Division, West Virginia, to August, 1863.
 Change in command structure led the 9th Infantry to its home area command of the 2nd Brigade, Scammon's Division, West Virginia, to December, 1863.
 As West Virginia was now recognized as a state, the 9th was assigned to the 2nd Brigade, 3rd Division, West Virginia, to April, 1864.
 The 9th Infantry's last command assignment was the 2nd Brigade, 2nd Infantry Division, West Virginia, to November, 1864.